cantikapf/IR-study-companion/_chapters/023-theories-of-international-relations/070-constuctivism-ir.md

 Critical constructivists have questioned the individualist ontology of rationalism and instead emphasize a social ontology.
 As fundamentally social beings, individuals or states cannot be separated from the context of normative meaning which shapes their identities and possibilities.

 Critical perspectives also focus on how structures not only constrain actors, but also constitute their identities.
 The individual or state can influence their environment as well as being influenced by it, through a process of interaction and mutual constitution.

-## Conventional Constructivism

-Conventional constructivism is said to occupy the middle ground between rationalism and poststructuralism.
-By adopting a positivist epistemology, constructivists have gained considerable legitimacy, such that their debate with rationalists has come to occupy an important place in the discipline.

-Constructivism adds a social dimension that is missing from rationalist approaches.
-What is rational is seen as a function of legitimacy, defined by shared values and norms within institutions or other social structures rather than purely individual interests.

-## Critical Constructivism

-Critical constructivists have questioned the individualist ontology of rationalism and instead emphasize a social ontology.
-As fundamentally social beings, individuals or states cannot be separated from a context of normative meaning which shapes who they are and the possibilities available to them.

-Structures not only constrain actors they also constitute identities.
-The individual or state can also influence their environment as well as being influenced by it, through a process of interaction and mutual constitution.

 ## Structures and Agents